nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Editing a person

-1. Editing a person's details
+1. Editing a person's details using INDEX
    1. Prerequisites: List all people using the `list` command.
 There must be at least one person in the list.

    2. Test case: `edit 1 n/Jamus Lim p/97758933`
       Expected: The person at index 1 is updated with the new name (Jamus Lim) and phone number (97758933).
 The updated details are shown in the list.

+   3. Test case: `edit 1 i/S1486256J`
+      Expected: The person at index 1 fails to update as the NRIC is already in use.
+Error message is shown in the status bar.

+2. Editing a person's details using NRIC
-   3. Test case: `edit S1486256J a/Lorong 3 Toa Payoh, #12-34`
+   1. Test case: `edit S1486256J a/Lorong 3 Toa Payoh, #12-34`
+      Prerequisites: There must be an elderly with NRIC S1486256J in the list.
-      Expected: The person with NRIC S1486256J is updated with the new address (Lorong 3 Toa Payoh).
+      Expected: The person with NRIC S1486256J is updated with the new address (Lorong 3 Toa Payoh, #12-34).
 The updated details are shown in the list.

+   2. Test case: `edit S3916784J n/Tan Ah Kow`
+      Prerequisites: There must not be an elderly with NRIC S3916784J in the list.
+      Expected: The person with NRIC S3916784J is not found.
+Error message is shown in the status bar.

 ### Deleting an elderly